c-stahl/lots-of-dislike/README.md

-# TODO: Name of application here
+# Lots of Dislike: a list of unpopular parking lots

 ## Initial setup with:
 - Yarn (`yarn install`)